dapr/cli/README.md

 $ dapr init --network dapr-network
 ```

-> Note: When installed to a specific Docker network, you will need to add the `--placement-host` arguments to `dapr run` commands run in any containers within that network.
+> Note: When installed to a specific Docker network, you will need to add the `--placement-host-address` arguments to `dapr run` commands run in any containers within that network.

 #### Install with a specific host on which the Redis service resides
 ```bash